Paul Gilbert: Other projects

 In May 2003 Gilbert performed twice with the project Yellow Matter Custard, a Beatles cover band consisting also of Mike Portnoy (Dream Theater), Neal Morse (ex-Spock's Beard), and Matt Bissonette.
 In February 2011, Yellow Matter Custard reformed for three shows across America.
 Kasim Sulton replaced Matt Bissonette for these shows due to other commitments.
 The band took their name from a Beatles lyric in the song "I Am the Walrus": "Yellow matter custard, dripping from a dead dog's eye".

 Gilbert rejoined Portnoy along with Dave LaRue and Daniel Gildenlöw for a Led Zeppelin tribute band called Hammer of the Gods in November 2003.
 The same year, Gilbert toured Japan with Linus of Hollywood, TJ Helmerich, and Scot Coogan in support of his solo albums Burning Organ, Paul the Young Dude/The Best of Paul Gilbert, and Gilbert Hotel.
 In September 2005, he joined Portnoy, Sean Malone, and Jason McMaster in the Rush tribute band Cygnus and the Sea Monsters.
 In May 2006, he joined Portnoy, Gary Cherone, and Billy Sheehan to form Amazing Journey: A Tribute to The Who, playing three shows.
 The band (excluding Sheehan) destroyed their equipment after the show in homage.

 Gilbert was revealed to be the guest guitarist on the 2007 Neal Morse solo album Sola Scriptura.
 That same year, Gilbert toured with Bruce Bouillet to promote Gilbert's first instrumental album Get Out of My Yard.
 Joining him on tour was Gilbert's wife Emi on keyboards.
 Gilbert also joined Joe Satriani and John Petrucci on the 2007 G3 tour.
 This was the fifth North American G3 run and the 12th tour worldwide since its inception.
 On January 23, 2008, Gilbert released an instrumental album titled Silence Followed by a Deafening Roar.
 The album was released in Europe on March 31, 2008, and in America on April 8, 2008.
 This was Gilbert's second instrumental album.

 On October 22, 2008, Gilbert released an album with vocalist Freddie Nelson entitled United States.
 The collaboration has been described as a cross between Queen and Mr. Big.
 Gilbert performed with Racer X at the 2009 NAMM Show at the Anaheim Convention Center in Anaheim, California.
 Andy Timmons and his band opened the show, followed by a solo set from Gilbert, and finally Racer X. This Racer X lineup consisted of Gilbert, Scott Travis, Jeff Martin and John Alderete.
 Gilbert also joined George Lynch and Richie Kotzen on the Guitar Generation tour.

 On June 30, 2010, Gilbert's new album Fuzz Universe was released in Japan, with a release in America and Europe soon after.
 It was Gilbert's third instrumental solo album.
 A cover version of Johnny Cash's "Leave That Junk Alone" was featured as a Japanese bonus track.
 On June 25, 2014, Gilbert released his studio album Stone Pushing Uphill Man.
 Initially only available in Japan, the album was eventually released in the United States on August 12, 2014.
-Gilbert is currently the Rock Guitar instructor for ArtistWorks, an online music school.